liamitus/sichallenge/README.md

 > Python won in the end because it is the most mature and gave me a good excuse to learn and practice Django.
 > Plus Django offers a nice database aggregation API, which can be used to produce our desired metrics.

+> Django comes with sqlite out of the box, which was kept for development.
+> Postgres was the natural choice for the production database because of maturity, features, and it's supported out-of-the-box by both Django and AWS.

 > Angular1.x was chosen for the front end because it the current industry standard.
 Also considered were Aurelia (smaller community and ecosystem), React (no experience), vanilla/jquery (more boilerplate to write).

 > AWS was chosen for the infrastructure because it is the industry leader and because of familiarity.